awsdocs/aws-snowball-developer-guide/doc_source/access-control-managing-permissions.md

 ```

 The AWS Snowball console needs these additional permissions for the following reasons:
++ `ec2:` – These allow the user to describe Amazon EC2 instances and modify their attributes for local compute purposes\.
+For more information, see [Using Amazon EC2 Compute Instances](using-ec2.md)\.
 + `lambda:` – These allow the user to select Lambda functions for local compute purposes\.
 For more information, see [Using AWS Lambda with an AWS Snowball Edge](using-lambda.md)\.
 + `kms:` – These allow the user to create or choose the KMS key that will encrypt your data\.
 For more information, see [AWS Key Management Service in AWS Snowball](kms.md)\.
 + `iam:` – These allow the user to create or choose an IAM role ARN that AWS Snowball will assume to access the AWS resources associated with job creation and processing\.